Evap1/courier-system/README.md

 on it again when picked.
 Then, navigate to the destination and update the status to "Delivered" when the drop off was successful.

+**IMPORTANT:**
+TEST_OVERRIDE is a variable used for testing.
+If it’s true, the location service is override by fixed coordinates, set in courier_routes.json.
+If you’d like to override the location, notice to fill the courier document id in courierMap (both variables can be found in courier.jsx).
+If TEST_OVERRIDE is false, the courier will stream it’s real location.

 **For Admin account:**

 There's no UI to register as admin.\